Anglo Saxon Translator

 What Is an Anglo-Saxon Translator?

-How to Use This Anglo Saxon Translator
+How to Use the Anglo Saxon Translator

 Anglo-Saxon Translation Examples

-Modern English Anglo-Saxon
+English Input Anglo-Saxon Output

 I am hungry Ic eom hungrig